-PCHI seeks to eliminate the incidence of HIV/AIDS in Illinois and improve care by those infected with the virus.
-By expanding access to care we will bring the incidence of new HIV infections to a functional zero (under 100 cases per year) by 2030.
+PCHI is working to eliminate the incidence of HIV/AIDS in Illinois and improve access to care by those living with the virus.
+By expanding access to care, our work will help bring the incidence of new HIV infections to a functional zero (under 100 cases per year) by 2030.

 AIDS FOUNDATION OF CHICAGO